 Rule 16a.
 Composition titles: which words should be capitalized in titles of books, plays, films, songs, poems, essays, chapters, etc.?
 This is a vexing matter, and policies vary.
 The usual advice is to capitalize only the "important" words.
 But this isn't really very helpful.
 Aren't all words in a title important?

-The following rules for capitalizing composition titles are universal.
+The following rules for capitalizing composition titles are virtually universal.

 - Capitalize the title's first and last word.

-- Capitalize verbs, including all forms of the verb to be (is, are, was, etc.).
+- Capitalize all verbs, including the verb to be in all forms (is, are, was, has been, etc.).

-- Do not capitalize a, an, or the unless it is first or last in the title.
+- Do not capitalize an article (a, an, the) unless it is first or last in the title.

-- Do not capitalize the word and, or, or nor unless it is first or last in the title.
+- Do not capitalize a coordinating conjunction (and, or, nor, but, for, yet, so) unless it is first or last in the title.

 - Do not capitalize the word to, with or without an infinitive, unless it is first or last in the title.

-Otherwise, styles, methods, and opinions vary.
-Small words such as or, as, if, and but are capped by some, but lowercased by others.
+Otherwise, styles, methods, and opinions vary; for instance, certain short conjunctions (e.g., as, if, how, that) are capped by some, lowercased by others.

-The major bone of contention is prepositions.
-The Associated Press Stylebook recommends capitalizing all prepositions of more than three letters (e.g., With, About, Across).
-Others advise lowercase until a preposition reaches five or more letters.
+A major bone of contention is prepositions.
+The Associated Press Stylebook recommends capitalizing all prepositions of more than three letters (e.g., with, about, across).
+Other authorities advise lowercase until a preposition reaches five or more letters.
 Still others say not to capitalize any preposition, even big words like regarding or underneath.

 Hyphenated words in a title also present problems.
-There are no set rules.
+There are no set rules, except to always capitalize the first element, even if it would not otherwise be capitalized, such as to in My To-go Order (some would write My To-Go Order).
 Some writers, editors, and publishers choose not to capitalize words following hyphens unless they are proper nouns or proper adjectives (Ex-Marine but Ex-husband).
 Others capitalize any word that would otherwise be capped in titles (Prize-Winning, Up-to-Date).

 Rule 16b.
 Many books have subtitles.
 When including these, put a colon after the work's title and follow the same rules of composition capitalization for the subtitle.